-EXECUTIVE OFFICERS STI REQUIREMENTS, ASSET FORTH IN THE COMPANY'S COMPENSATION POLICY
+EXECUTIVE OFFICERS STI REQUIREMENTS, AS SET FORTH IN THE COMPANY'S COMPENSATION POLICY

 With respect to our Executive Officers, other than our CEO and CoB, the Company's Compensation Policy provides that the annual bonuses may be calculated by measurable financial metrics and/or measurable non-financial metrics, as pre-determined by our HR & Compensation Committee and Board of Directors, and/or a qualitative evaluation.
-The HR & Compensation Committee and Board of Directors may determine, in any given year, that the STI payout for such Executive Officers will be granted, in whole or in part, according to a qualitative evaluation of non - measurable items, subject to the maximum STI payout set forth in the Compensation Policy and described below.
+The HR & Compensation Committee and Board of Directors may determine, in any given year, that the STI payout for such Executive Officers will be granted, in whole or in part, according to a qualitative evaluation of non-measurable items, subject to the maximum STI payout set forth in the Compensation Policy and described below.

-The maximum STI payout for an Executive Officers, other than the CEO and Executive Chairman, shall not exceed, for any given fiscal year, the lower of 225% of the Executive Officer's STI Target for such year and \$1,000,000.
+The maximum STI payout for an Executive Officer, other than the CEO and Executive Chairman, shall not exceed, for any given fiscal year, the lower of 225% of the Executive Officer's STI Target for such year and \$1,000,000.
 For details regarding the highest earners Executive Officers STI payout in 2023, see below.

-FIVE-HIGHEST EARNERS STI PAYOUT IN 2023 (\$US THOUSANDS)
+FIVE-HIGHEST EARNERS STI PAYOUT IN 2023 (\$US THOUSANDS)\

-EXECUTIVE OFFICE ANNUAL BASE (1) STI TARGET % STI TARGET OVER ALL SCORE OF % TARGET (2) 2023 STI PAYOUT
+EXECUTIVE OFFICE ANNUAL BASE (i) STI TARGET % (ii) STI TARGET (iii) OVER ALL SCORE OF % TARGET (iv) 2023 STI PAYOUT

-Raviv Zoller 840 NA (3) 940 71.5% 670
+Raviv Zoller 840 NA (v) 940 71.5% 670

-Yoav Doppelt 410 NA (4) 330 66.2% 220
+Yoav Doppelt 410 NA (v) 330 66.2% 220

-Elad Aharonson 410 75% 300 71.9% 220
+Eliad Aharonson 410 75% 300 71.9% 220

 Aviram Lahav 410 75% 300 78.2% 240

 Lilach Geva-Harel 270 75% 190 87.2% 180

-Figures are translated to \$US currency and rounded to the nearest thousand which may cause immaterial calculation differences.
+\Figures are translated to \$US currency and rounded to the nearest thousand which may cause immaterial calculation differences.

 1. The Annual Base amounts are as of December 31, 2023.

-2. The adjustments to the Company's annual net and operating income, as specified in "Item 3 - Key Information - A. Selected Financial Data" of the 2023 Annual Report, for purposes of calculating the STI Threshold (as defined above) and for purposes of calculating the measurable financials goals for the CEO and the CoB, adhere to the Predefined List outlined in the Company's Compensation Policy, excluding the adjustment pertaining to charges related to the security situation in Israel, which was not adjusted for the above purposes.
-Consequently, the adjusted net and operating income for the above STI purposes is lower than the adjusted net and operating income, as reported.
-For all executive officers, other than Mr. Zoller (see footnote #3 below) and Mr. Doppelt who has a different formula as set forth above, this column represents the weighted % score of the measurable financial and non-financial goals (including ESG targets) and qualitative evaluation.
+2. The adjustments to the Company's annual net and operating income, as specified in "Item 5 - Key Information - A. Selected Financial Data" of the 2023 Annual Report, for purposes of calculating the STI Threshold (as defined above) and for purposes of calculating the measurable financial goals for the CEO and the CoB, adhere to the Procedure List set forth in the Company's Compensation Policy, excluding the adjustment pertaining to charges related to the security situation in Israel, which is not subject to the review process.
+For the CEO and the CoB, the adjustment is the lower of 100% of the annual net and operating income and the annual net and operating income, as reported.
+For other executive officers, other than Mr. Zoller (see footnote 3.5 below) and Mr. Doppelt, who has a different formula as set forth above, this column represents the weighted % score of the measurable financial and non-financial goals (including ESC targets) and qualitative evaluation.
 3. Mr. Zoller's STI Target was determined in Mr. Zoller's Employment Agreement as a dollar amount only (linked to the CPI).

-4. Mr. Doppelt's STI Target (being also his maximum STI potential) per his employment agreement is set as a dollar amount only of NIS 1.2 million (approximately \$331,000).
+4. Mr. Doppelt's STI Target (being also his maximum STI potential) per his employment agreement is set as a dollar amount only of NIS 1.2 million (approximately \$31,000).